jxxcarlson/rational-markup/rationalMarkup.md

 https://cdn-images-1.medium.com/max/1200/1*5wwVRWaTe7t_w0LhmLQAzQ.jpeg
 ```

-A marked block begin with the character `|` in leading position, followed immediately by the *block name*, followed by zero or more arguments separated by spaces.
+A marked block begins with the character `|` in leading position, followed immediately by the *block name*, followed by zero or more arguments separated by spaces.
 Thus, we could have

 ```
 |q (Abraham Lincoln)